Stop the stigma: Addressing menopause in the workplace

 Have not told anyone at work about their symptoms.

-Although 97% of respondents have experienced moderate to extremely severe menopause symptoms, 72% have hidden their symptoms at work at least once.
+Although 91% of respondents have experienced at least one moderate to extremely severe menopause symptom, 72% have hidden their symptoms at work at least once.
 The four most common menopause symptoms that affect work performance are sleep changes (67%), physical exhaustion (66%), mental exhaustion (62%), and hot flashes (60%).
 Although these symptoms are widespread, over a third of menopausal employees (36%) perceive a stigma against talking about menopause in the workplace.

 One-third of employees (34%) have not told anyone at work about their symptoms.
 Seven in ten (70%) said it was because menopause is a personal issue while smaller numbers said talking about menopause was embarrassing (11%), could cause others to perceive them negatively (7%), or have a negative impact on their career (5%).